brytonh/brytonh.github.io/_posts/2021-01-18-iBGP-Forwarding-Problem.md

 At PE3, the router looks at its inet.0 table because the packet was received unlabeled and sends the packet addressed for 198.51.100.1 toward AS64510-CE.

 ---
-Pros and Cons of Each option of the 3 we covered for solving the iBGP forwarding problem -
+Pros and Cons of each option of the 3 we covered for solving the iBGP forwarding problem -
 1. Full-Mesh iBGP
 	- Pros: No redistribution necessary from BGP->IGP, Every iBGP router can act as a PE down the road
 	- Cons: Admin overhead of configuring more iBGP neighbors (Reflection helps but still overhead per RR neighbor and RR config)